Welcome to When's That!

 Opening & closing the cover event

-When in list view, tapping the arrow at the top of the cover event displays it fullscreen. in fullscreen, tap the arrow or swipe down with two fingers to close it.
+When in list view, tapping the arrow at the top of the cover event displays it fullscreen. in fullscreen tap the arrow to close it.

 step5